LFroesch/runx/README.md

-# bolt ⚡
+# scriptgodx ⚡

 A lightning-fast TUI script manager for developers.
 Organize and instantly run your most-used scripts and commands.

-## What is bolt?
+## What is scriptgodx?

-bolt is your personal script shortcut manager.
-Instead of remembering complex commands or navigating to script locations, just register them once and `bolt` to run them instantly.
+scriptgodx is your personal script shortcut manager.
+Instead of remembering complex commands or navigating to script locations, just register them once and `scriptgodx` to run them instantly.

 ## Features